「Annual BAGSS Conference」

 A conference organized by Graduate Students for Graduate Students.

-▐ Annually, the Doctoral students of the Bamberg Graduate School of Social Sciences (BAGSS) host an inter-disciplinary two day PhD Conference in Bamberg.
+▐ Annually, the doctoral fellows of the Bamberg Graduate School of Social Sciences host an interdisciplinary two day doctoral conference in Bamberg.
 Each year, the conference revolves around a pressing, current issue that is facing society.
 It brings together graduate students and leading scholars in their respective fields.
-A number of cross-disciplinary sessions in BAGSS main research interests including Educational Research, Political Science, Sociology and Psychology provide a powerful platform for dynamic and challenging discussions.
+A number of cross-disciplinary sessions rooted in the Graduate School's main research interests including Educational Research, Political Science, Sociology and Psychology provide a powerful platform for dynamic and challenging discussions.

 Each year over 100 participants come to Bamberg to enjoy a conference that promotes scientific exchange, inter- and cross- diciplinary exchange and internationality. ◼

 04. ANNUAL BAGSS CONFERENCE

 One key characteristic of today’s societies is their diversity: People with different cultural, ethnical, socioeconomic, educational, occupational, political, religious, and demographic backgrounds meet and interact – sometimes voluntarily, sometimes because they have to.But diversity can also provide challenges for the society as a whole, for groups, and for individuals.
 Therefore, diverse societies and the challenges they face can be viewed as one of the defining issues that cuts across all social science disciplines.

 Governmental decisions and the resulting state interventions, although seemingly far removed from everyday experiences of ordinary citizens, constantly influence and change our lives and shape the social reality we live in.
 Therefore, state interventions can be viewed as one of the defining issues that cuts across all social science disciplines.